flare-foundation/attestation-client/docs/attestation-types/00002-balance-decreasing-transaction.md

   - description: Hash of the transaction on the underlying chain.
 - `inUtxo`:
   - type: `uint8`
-  - description: Index of the transaction input indicating sourceAddress on UTXO chains, 0 on non-UTXO chains.
+  - description: Index of the transaction input indicating source address on UTXO chains, 0 on non-UTXO chains.
-- `sourceAddress`:
+- `sourceAddressHash`:
   - type: `bytes32`,
   - description: Hash of the source address as a string.
 For UTXO transactions with multiple input addresses this is the address that is on the input indicated by `inUtxo` parameter.
 - `spentAmount`:
   - type: `int256`
-  - description: The amount that went out of the `sourceAddress`, in the smallest underlying units.
+  - description: The amount that went out of the source address, in the smallest underlying units.
 In non-UTXO chains it includes both payment value and fee (gas).
 Calculation for UTXO chains depends on the existence of standardized payment reference.
 If it exists, it is calculated as `outgoing_amount - returned_amount` and can be negative.
 If the standardized payment reference does not exist, then it is just the spent amount on the input indicated by `inUtxo`.
 - `paymentReference`:
   - type: `bytes32`
   - description: Standardized payment reference, if it exists, 0 otherwise.